 This is the key moment you need to be there to intercept your husky chasing your cat.

-Whenever a chase happens, in a loud deep voice intercept and say NO! your husky is not allowed to engage in this.
+Whenever a chase happens, in a loud, deep voice, intercept and say NO. Your husky should never be allowed to engage in chasing behavior.

 Distract him away from the cat and reward your husky once he changes his focus.
 With enough times of interception, he will learn that he shouldn’t chase the cat.

 The most important tips to remember for successful training

 1. Make interaction times short, 15 minutes a few times per day or week is a good start.

 2. Only have interactions when they’re both calm, happy and ready to do so.

 3. Give both of them some treats at the same time, but not too close together, let both of them engage in something nice while in the same room.

 4. Keep your cat’s litter box in a different room, let your cat and husky do their business uninterrupted.

 5. Let your cat be physically higher than your husky if they want to be.
 Give them their food at a higher level than your husky.
 This will lead your husky to know that the cat is higher in rank than them and give them respect.